Arcandrus/mtg-forum/README.md

 </details>

 # User Stories
-When deciding on what I wanted to add to this project I looked at several soical media and forum style websites and took the greatest amount of inspiration from Reddit.
+When deciding on what I wanted to add to this project I looked at several social media and forum style websites and took the greatest amount of inspiration from Reddit.
 To this effect, I wrote my user stories based on what I considered the cornerstone features of such a platform and split them into two Epics, User Profile and Content Interaction, detailed below, along with the acceptance criteria I decided for each user story.
 The kanban board for this project can be found [here](https://github.com/users/Arcandrus/projects/4/views/1)

 ## Epics